OpenFn/docs/README.md

 ## Examples

+> Below you can find some examples of block code for different functions and data handling contexts.

 #### CommCare to SF, Upsert then Create
 The following job expression will take a matching receipt and use data from that receipt to upsert a `Patient__c` record in Salesforce and create multiple new `Patient_Visit__c` (child to Patient) records.
 ```js